awsdocs/aws-elemental-mediatailor-user-guide/doc_source/dash-ad-markers.md

-# DASH Ad Markers<a name="dash-ad-markers"></a>
+# DASH ad markers<a name="dash-ad-markers"></a>

 AWS Elemental MediaTailor identifies ad avails in a DASH manifest by splice insert and time signal cue\-out markers, as follows:
 + In a multi\-period DASH manifest, a `Period` is considered an ad avail when the first `Event` in its event stream contains splice insert or time signal cue\-out markers\.
 In multi\-period DASH, MediaTailor ignores all but the first event in a period\.
 + In a single\-period DASH manifest, an `Event` is considered an ad avail when it contains splice insert or time signal cue\-out markers\.

 By default, AWS Elemental MediaTailor manages DASH manifests as multi\-period manifests\.
 You can change your configuration to handle single\-period DASH manifests from your origin server\.
-For information, see [Creating a Configuration](configurations-create.md)\.
+For information, see [Creating a configuration](configurations-create.md)\.

 You can provide ad markers in clear XML or in base64\-encoded binary: